newcontext-oss/kitchen-terraform/examples/aws_provider/README.md

 The verifier is configured with two groups, `contrived` and `local`.

-The `contrived` group uses the value of the `different_host_address` output to define an Inspec control attribute named `other_host_address` and includes all of the suite's [profile's controls].
+The `contrived` group uses the value of the `security_group` output to define an Inspec control attribute named `overridden_security_group` and includes most of the suite's [profile's controls].
 The group uses the value of the `contrived_hostnames` output to obtain the targets to execute the controls on and provides a static port and username based on the AMI used in the example module.

-The `local` group omits the `hostnames` setting, which means that the specified control will be executed locally.
+The `local` group omits the `hostnames` setting, which means that its specified control will be executed locally rather than on remotely on a server in the Terraform state.

 [profile's controls]: test/integration/example/controls